The Nightcomers: Differences from the book

 The children in the film are portrayed as being a few years older than in the Henry James novel.
 Reviewer Brian Holcomb sees the reason for this in the sexual nature of the film and their roles in it (Verna Harvey was in fact 19 at the time).

 Production

 The film was based on an original script by Michael Hastings.
 He started with the beginning of the Turn of the Screw and plotted backwards.
 He says he wanted the two lead characters to be "plausible... based on their strange eroticism."

 Brando's casting was announced in November 1970.
 Filming took place in February and March 1971.

+The manor house in the film is Sawston Hall, a 16th-century Tudor manor house in Sawston, Cambridgeshire.

 Release

 The film opened at the 32nd Venice International Film Festival on 30 August 1971.

 Reception

-Critical

-The film has received mixed reviews.
 Brando's performance earned him a nomination for a BAFTA award for Best Actor, but recent audiences have criticised his cartoonish Irish accent.
 The film has a 57% critics' rating at Rotten Tomatoes.

-Some reviewers have objected to the film's premise of showing what happened before the novel, as this threatens the ambiguity the novel explores.
-Tom Milne took a very negative view of The Nightcomers, describing it as "a film crass enough to have the outraged ghost of Henry James haunting Wardour Street".
-Milne also criticised Hastings' script, stating his dialogue "sounds embarrassingly like a Cockney nanny doing her best to be genteel".
-Leonard Maltin blamed Winner's "poor direction" for hurting the film's attempt to chronicle the original story's preceding events.